The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Exception escalation: form with 4 questions (what’s the issue, what you tried, what you recommend, what you need)

-The team learned to resolve 80% of issues on their own.
-Only 20% required founder input.
+The team learned to resolve 80% of issues on their own, and only the remaining 20% required founder input.

 Before systems: